benevolenttech/btek.cc/_posts/2017-02-01-how-to-write-content-worth-sharing.md

 In this third of our SEO primer series, we cover the highest impact strategies to attract more people to your site.

+1. What is SEO? (coming soon)
-1. Make your site search engine friendly
+2. Make your site search engine friendly
-2. Plan your content (coming soon)
+3. Plan your content (coming soon)
-3. **Write content worth sharing &lt;– you are here**
+4. **Write content worth sharing &lt;– you are here**
-4. Encourage sharing (coming soon)
+5. Encourage sharing (coming soon)
-5. Advertise on a budget (coming soon)
+6. Advertise on a budget (coming soon)
 <br><br>

 ## **Content is king.**